-We manage our exposure by establishing risk limits and entering into contracts to offset some of our positions (i.e., to hedge our exposure to demand, market effects of weather and other changes in commodity prices).
+We manage our exposure by establishing risk limits (which AEP recently lowered as part of its announced effort to reduce the degree and scale of our trading and marketing operations) and entering into contracts to offset some of our positions (i.e., to hedge our exposure to demand, market effects of weather and other changes in commodity prices).
 However, we do not always hedge the entire exposure of our operations from commodity price volatility.
 To the extent we do not hedge against commodity price volatility, our results of operations and financial position may be improved or diminished based upon our success in the market.

-• We are unable to predict the course, results or impact, if any, of current or future energy market investigations.
+We are unable to predict the course, results or impact, if any, of current or future energy market investigations.